 The M. Brian Aynesworth Research Center is located in the F.M. and Gloria Young Tower at Providence Health Center.
 Founded in 1905 by the Daughters of Charity, Providence currently serves as a member of Ascension Health, the nation's largest Catholic and largest nonprofit health system.
 With a mission to provide innovative health care to the community, it is the goal of the M. Brian Aynesworth Research Center to further expand that mission to include the development of medical science.

-All interested students are required to complete an application on-line and an orientation with the Providence Education Department and follow the Research Departmentï¿½s volunteer policy.
+All interested students are required to complete an application and an orientation with the Providence Education Department and follow the Research Department's volunteer policy.
 Commitment will be for one year.
-After one year, students will be allowed to continue based on their performance and their willingness.
-Minimum weekly commitment should be four hours/week, and may vary with the project.
+Minimum weekly commitment should be five hours/week, and may vary with the project.
+Ideal times for scheduling would be at least two days a week (Tuesdays, Wednesdays, and/or Thursdays) during a 2-3 consecutive morning hours shift.
 Students will be given the opportunity to observe various procedures that are related to the projects they will be working on.

 - January - Application to the program opens